Every Business Owner Exits Eventually

 Chapter 6

-The Pre-Sale Runway
+The Pre-Sale Checklist

-Most owners start at the last step, the broker conversation, and discover too late that five other steps had to come first.
+Most owners start at the last step, the broker conversation, and discover too late that several other steps had to come first.
 Here is what those steps actually involve and why each one requires more time than most people expect.

 Step 1